mariaphilo2024/GeoStem-Documentation/TemplateComponent.md

-# XPgListComponent Component Using XUI in the GEOSTEM Project
+# XPgListComponent Component in XUI in the GEOSTEM Project